Skip to content

 Security Headers

-When enabled via WithSecureHeaders(), every response includes these headers:
+When enabled via WithSecureHeaders(), normal handler responses include these headers:

 HeaderDefault ValuePurpose